RakeshMotamarri/rt2_assignment/README.md

  Rakesh Motamarri (matricola 5058220)

 # About the assignment
 Robot starts from the origin with out any orientation or velocity.
 When the user is requestes the gotopoint requests the (x,y,theta)  to position server and position server returns the values.
-Action server is used to pause the simullation.
+Action server is used to pause the simulation.

 # ACTION SERVER
 The ActionClient and ActionServer communicate via a "ROS Action Protocol", which is built on top of ROS messages.
 The client and server then provide a simple API for users to request goals (on the client side) or to execute goals (on the server side) via function calls and callbacks